cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 Such documentation
-is usually referred to as **API documentation**, and it should be written to provide enough detail that others can use the code being documented without seeing the implementation of the code itself.
+is usually referred to as **API documentation**, and it should be written to provide enough detail so that others can use the code being documented without seeing the implementation of the code itself.
 In other words, API documentation usually describes *what* a piece of code does and not *how* it does what it does (i.e., unless absolutely needed to explain the "what").
 Most students should be familar with the API documentation for the [`String`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) and [`Scanner`](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) classes provided by Java.

+By convention, API documentation for Java code is written directly in the source code in special comments called Javadoc comments.
+The Javadoc tool is used to parse the source code and Javadoc comments to produce a nicely formatted website for the documentation.
+In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website.

 ### Getting Started